 Note: If this is your first big meet you may want to read this description of how it differs from a casual non-competitive event.
 It will also give you greater detail about your class options.

 It is sometimes helpful to have a feel for the length of the courses when deciding whether to race in your age class, or to race "up" or "down" or select an "S" course.
 It may also be helpful in selecting the recreational course that is right for you.
 The following table offers approximate values and should assist in your decision making.
-Actual course data (length, number of controls, climb and map scale) will be published once the course planners have finished preparing the courses.
+Actual course data (length, number of controls, climb and map scale) can be seen in the tables above.

 The age classes and Technical Difficulty levels and recommended winning times (RWTs) assigned to each course are as per Orienteering Canada's Course and Category Guidelines (updated March 2020).